li-emily/Amazon_Vine_Analysis/README.md

 ### Looking Deeper:

-All of these had at least 20 or more votes, with 50% or more of those votes marked as helpful.
+All of the dataframes counted only reviews that had at least 20 or more votes, with 50% or more of those votes marked as helpful.
 There was a total of 30,765 5* reviews given.

 ![image](https://raw.githubusercontent.com/li-emily/Amazon_Vine_Analysis/main/Resources/Images/d2_5_reviews.png)